 Chief of Police

-As Wilsonville’s Chief of Police, Smith will lead a staff of 19 full-time law enforcement professionals who are employed by CCSO, but are assigned full-time to Wilsonville.
-The City of Wilsonville has found that it is more cost-effective and provides a better array of services to contract with CCSO.
+As Wilsonville’s Chief of Police, Phillips leads a staff of 19 full-time law enforcement professionals who are employed by CCSO, but are assigned full-time to Wilsonville.
+The City of Wilsonville finds the long-term relationship of contracting for law enforcement with CCSO to be more cost-effective and provides a better array of services than the City is able to provide independently.